 - Industry Studies of IT Value.
 I am especially interested in the impact of IT in financial services (especially retail banks) and in the healthcare industry (especially hospitals and nursing homes)

 - Pricing and Competition in Digital Goods.
 I have been working on a number of issues related to bundling and pricing information goods.

 - Information Technology and Consumer Decisionmaking.
 I have been studying the effects of recommender systems on pricing, competition and consumer choice for some time.
 My more recent work relates to using recommender system data to make inferences about product characteristics.
 My prior work focused on how consumer preferences and information interacts with the use of recommender systems.

 - IT Outsourcing and Enterprise Software.
 I have worked on issues related to short term IT labor contracting, contract structure in enterprise software, and issues related to vendor selection in IT outsourcing agreements.

 - Economic Value of Social Media.
 I have a number of active projects related to understanding the value of social media and the role of complementary firm capabilities in deriving value from social media investments.

 Most of my published papers can be downloaded from the Publications section of site site.
 You can also get links to many papers from Google Scholar (along with some of my author statistics) or SSRN.

-Current research assistants are Bowen Lou (3rd yr Ph.D.
+Current research assistants are Etiye Cansu Erol (2nd year Ph.D.
 Student at Wharton), Bowen Lou (joining faculty at UConn next year) and Andrew Hitt (Ph.D student at Rice University MSNE program).